aofarrel/Dockstore-Dictionary/outputs/output.rst

 -----
 	In the context of Docker, a layer is a component of a Docker image.
 Each `RUN`, `COPY`, and `ADD` instruction in a :ref:`dict Dockerfile` will lead to the creation of a layer.

+.. note:: This term as we define it here is associated with Docker and may have different definitions in other contexts.

 .. updated 2022-05-10